 The drive to the Arthur’s Pass from the east takes you past Castle Hill and Bealey area.
 Castle Hill is a crazy collection of limestone rocks jutting out of the hillsides that look like remnants of an old rundown castle.
 There is a lovely Cave Stream hike through just what the name implies, a cave stream.
 Beyond that is Bealey, where you will find arguably the best views of the braided river valley in the area.
 Below are some pictures of these places from past trips.
 We were headed straight to camp on this journey so we left these stops off our itinerary this round.

-There are pretty strict campervan rules in NZ, especially if you are traveling in tiny van without a toilet (as we were).
-In coastal towns we are generally confined to touristy campgrounds (not my favorite experience), but the mountain regions offer more remote opportunities for non self-contained vehicles.
-We found a campground just off the main route to the pass where were had an amazing camp without a soul in sight.
+There are pretty strict campervan rules in Aotearoa NZ, especially if you are traveling in tiny van without a toilet (as we were).
+In coastal towns we are generally confined to campgrounds, but the mountain regions offer more remote opportunities for non self-contained vehicles.
+We found a campground just off the main route to the pass where we had an amazing camp without a soul in sight.
 The view was spectacular.

 The following morning we were off to hike Avalanche Peak (1833m), a super steep and exposed hike with panoramic views of the park’s surrounding peaks and glaciers.
 This is a day hike listed to take 8 hours, but can be done in 4 (even with a lunch break at the summit) if you are in good shape.
-This hike is steep!
+However, it should be noted that this hike is super steep!
 It climbs 1100 meters in 2.5 kilometers so be prepared to climb tree roots, cross streams, and scramble on exposed rocky ridges for these views.
 The early part of the climb has views of the Devil’s punchbowl waterfall in gaps in the beech forest.
 As you rise above treeline, there are lovely views of the narrow valley road and streams.

 The entire hike was stunning and we were rewarded with a kea pal at the summit.

-I wasn’t really ready to leave the mountains, but weather was expected to roll in and since we had a campervan we felt obligated to be little nomadic.
-We thought this was a perfect opportunity to have a coast to coast adventure.
-This isn’t very a very challenging task in tiny NZ, but we had yet to do this on a single trip.
-We were off to Westport, a few hours northwest up the coast.
-We have returned to Westport many times before.
+I wasn’t really ready to leave the mountains, but weather was expected to roll in and since we had a campervan we felt obligated to be a little nomadic.
+This was a perfect opportunity to have a coast to coast adventure.
+Although this isn’t a very challenging task in tiny Aotearoa NZ, we had yet to do this on a single trip.
+We were off to Kawatiri Westport, a few hours northwest up the coast.
+We have returned to Kawatiri Westport many times before.
 I find it to be one of the most underrated places in NZ.
-It has beautiful beaches, sunsets, and geology, with mountainous backdrop.
+It has beautiful beaches, sunsets, and cool geology, with a mountainous backdrop.
 The town isn’t over touristy and cafes have excellent food.
-The drive up to Westport along the west coast is always stunning.
+The drive up to Kawatiri Westport along the west coast is always stunning.

 Our night here was fairly uneventful.
-We were back to a campground, but luckily this one didn’t have many guests and it was directly across the street from the beach.
-We managed to enjoy it!
+We were back to a campground, but it was directly across the street from the beach…can’t beat that location.

 We came here for the sunset and despite the clouds that often form along the Tasman horizon, the sun still managed to fill the sky with color.